MicrosoftDocs/quantum-docs/articles/quickstart-ionq.md

     > [!NOTE]
     > When you submit a job in Azure Quantum it will wait in a queue until the
     > provider is ready to run your program.
 The **Average Queue Time** column of
-    > the target list command shows you how long recently run jobs waited in the queue.
-This can give you an idea of how long you
+    > the target list command shows you how many seconds recently run jobs waited
-    > might have to wait.
+    > in the queue.
+This can give you an idea of how long you might have to wait.

 ## Simulate the program